Confident GOP unifies behind candidates once seen as risky - KESQ

 Masters, a 36-year-old venture capitalist, is now the GOP’s only hope to defeat incumbent Sen. Mark Kelly, a retired astronaut.
 Ignoring Masters’ embrace of former President Donald Trump’s lies about the 2020 election, former Vice President Mike Pence campaigned for the Arizona Republican recently and called him “one of the brightest stars in the Republican Party.”

 In North Carolina, local Republicans have raised concerns about the strength of Trump-backed Republican Senate candidate Ted Budd.
 The congressman who has struggled to energize Republican voters in his campaign against Democrat Cheri Beasley, a former chief justice on the state Supreme Court.
-Local GOP officials openly criticized Budd for skipping a recent debate against Beasley, although over the last week Sens.
+But over the last week, Sens.
 Lindsey Graham of South Carolina, Tom Cotton of Arkansas and Ted Cruz of Texas campaigned with him.

 It’s been much the same in Ohio, where local officials have spoken out against Trump’s preferred Senate candidate, J.D.
 Vance, a venture capitalist who has promoted the former president’s election lies and underwhelmed as a fundraiser.

-Note: This story has been updated to delete an erroneous reference to Budd facing GOP criticism for skipping a debate against Beasley; he skipped a GOP primary debate.